b-vic/dueling-banjos/README.md

 Test involves _Banjo One_ (above 4 REST clients) calling _Banjo Two_ (a simple API).
 The Banjo Two API sleeps for a random number of milliseconds (1 to 50) to simulate activity occurring like a database call or accessing an external system.

 The test plan consists of 200 users (threads) of each of the 4 types of clients running 1,000,000 API calls.
-In order to reduce overloading the JVMs, think times of 100-110ms between requests were introduced to be more realistic.
+In order to reduce overloading the JVMs, random think times of 100-110ms between requests were introduced to be more realistic.
 Scaling or throttling would be required without this, particularly for the callback scenario as it overloads the JVM threads during the subscribe phase.

-Restart of JVM performed after each of the million calls were made with 10 initial warmup calls (excluded from results) to allow like for like baseline.
+Restart of JVM performed after each of the 1 million client calls were made with 10 initial warmup calls (excluded from results) to allow like for like baseline.

 Maximum available ports needed to be adjusted to run on Windows 11 with specs: Intel Core Ultra 5 1.3 GHz (12 core) with 16GB RAM.
 Additionally, "timed wait" on the port closing needed to be lowered from 2 minutes to 30 seconds to resolve connection limitation issues.